ARD (broadcaster): 1940s and 1950s

-After the creation of individual broadcasting agencies for most German federal states these principles were further consolidated by Länder broadcasting laws, decisions of the Federal Constitutional Court (Bundesverfassungsgericht) and state treaties between the Länder.
+After the creation of individual broadcasting agencies for most German federal states these principles were further consolidated by Länder broadcasting laws, decisions of the Federal Constitutional Court (Bundesverfassungsgericht), and state treaties between the Länder.
 ARD members are thus (at least nominally) free of government influence and rely for only a small part of their income on advertising (1995: ten percent).
 They are financed mainly from licence fees from radio and TV owners, which are set through a complex political process.
-The mandated aim of the ARD corporations is not only to inform and to entertain, but also to encourage the integration of various parts of society and allow minorities a say in programming.
+The mandated aim of the ARD corporations is not only to inform and to entertain but also to encourage the integration of various parts of society and allow minorities a say in programming.

 In the 1950s the ARD radio services became the major factor of the mass media system in West Germany.
 As early as 1952 the ARD radio stations had ten million listeners.
 However, the radio stations operated on a regional level, and it was only the development of a television umbrella that helped the ARD to establish itself nationwide.
 The broadcasting of a countrywide TV broadcast service was the goal of the ARD from the outset and the go-ahead for this was given at the end of 1952.
-The same year ARD was admitted as a full active member of the European Broadcasting Union and the "German sound archive", now German Broadcasting Archive (DRA, Deutsches Rundfunkarchiv), was established as a joint facility of the ARD.
+The same year ARD was admitted as a fully active member of the European Broadcasting Union and the "German sound archive", now German Broadcasting Archive (DRA, Deutsches Rundfunkarchiv), was established as a joint facility of the ARD.

 In 1955 the founding member NWDR ("Nordwestdeutscher Rundfunk", English: "North-West German Broadcasting") split into today's NDR and WDR.
 The year before (1954) the smaller SFB was split off.
 The first daily news feature, the Tagesschau, went on the air from Hamburg in 1952.
 The famous 8:00 pm chime and announcement "Hier ist das Erste Deutsche Fernsehen mit der Tagesschau" ("This is the first German television channel with the Tagesschau") remains an ARD hallmark today.
 The broadcast attracts an average of 8 million viewers.

 1960s–1980s

-After starting with a schedule of a mere two hours per-night, television became more widespread in Germany in the 1960s.
+After starting with a mere two-hour schedule per night, television became more widespread in Germany in the 1960s.
 Color broadcasts were introduced in 1967.
 Without competition from private broadcasters (other than the francophone Europe 1 and the multilingual RTL (Radio-Television Luxembourg) radio programs), the ARD stations made considerable progress in becoming modern and respected broadcasters.
-ZDF (Zweites Deutsches Fernsehen, Second German Television), a second public television broadcaster with centralized national organization structure, began its programming in 1963, but ARD would encounter no private competition in Germany until 1984.
+ZDF (Zweites Deutsches Fernsehen, Second German Television), a second public television broadcaster with a centralized national organization structure, began its programming in 1963, but ARD would encounter no private competition in Germany until 1984.
 The ARD stations have also been a significant force in German politics; such investigative news magazines as Monitor and Panorama still reach millions of viewers every week.
 The environmental movement increased in popularity during the 1980s largely as a result of the disclosures made by ARD.